cquezpro/Asset2D/README.md

 Phonegap plugin for Android for copying files from app assets to device SD Card.
 Tested with Phonegap versions 3.5.0.

+Modified Content: copyFile  Java function.
+I tested with this original API, but copyFile failed because destination file was directory instead of file.
 ## Adding the Plugin to your project ##

 1. To install the plugin, 'cordova plugin add https://github.com/sirius2013/Asset2D.git'